awalter-lh/awalter-lh/README.md

 <br>

-- 👨‍💻 I’m currently learning C++ and python django
+- 👨‍💻 I’m currently learning C++ and python

 - 📫 How to reach me **andrea.walter03@gmail.com**